 If it is the case, additional work will be required, since your environment is probably not favourable to transparency and vulnerability.
 Change is possible, but it will require more time and efforts, and it will have to begin with you and the management team.

-However, if you are more interested in a deeper and durable change, the integral coaching approach, which I will address in my next posts, would help your teams to go even further!
+However, if you are more interested in a deeper and durable change, coaching with a dedicated professional would help your teams to go even further!

-What do your teams look like in your organization?
-Are they able to hold real conversations?
-Are all team members committed and engaged?
-What are the organization’s values?
+Are your team members able to hold real conversations?
 What results would you expect to obtain to consider team coaching an investment?